The Ashy Mining Bee - Andrena cineraria, is a harmless and beautiful ground nesting bee.

 by Liz Fenn in spring 2014.

-In the south of England and Wales (less common in Scotland), some observations in Ireland, but its range extends across central Europe and up to Scandinavia.
+In the south of England and in Wales (less common in Scotland), some observations in Ireland, but its range extends across central Europe and up to Scandinavia.

 Andrena cineraria, are polylectic, meaning they will forage from a range of unrelated and diverse plant species.
 They may be seen along verges and hedgerows foraging from buttercups (Ranunculus spp.), dandelion (Taraxacum officinale), daisies (Bellis perennis) mustards (Brassica spp.), gorse (Ulex Europaea), brambles (Rubus spp.), blackthorn (Prunus spinosa, and hogweed (Heracleum sphondylium).